SachinVerma88/Stock-Market-Prediction/README.md

-# Stock-Market-Prediction
+# Stock-Market-Prediction 📊
 This repository contains the implementation of a stock market prediction model using machine learning techniques.
 The project is focused on predicting stock prices based on historical data to assist in financial decision-making.

-#Table of Contents
+# Table of Contents 🔍

 1. Overview